kataras/iris/sessions/README.md

 > This package is converted to work with Iris but it was originaly created by Gorila team, the original package is gorilla/sessions

+## Warning

+Sessions are not working currently, I am trying to find a way to make them ligher than it's.

 ## Features